Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/4-cross-triggering/README.md

 ### Setup the Trigger in ILA

-Open the hardware manager, and add the trigger condition.
+Open the hardware manager and add the trigger condition.
 For example, here I added a trigger on the RDATA as shown below

 ![](./images/ila_trigger.PNG)